AV-EMO-Reasoning: Benchmarking Emotional Reasoning Capabilities in Omni-modal LLMS with Audio-visual Cues: Experimental Setup

+On top of this base, we further construct missing-modality and modality-conflict conditions.
+For the audio-missing condition, we replace the speech track with noise while keeping the original video unchanged.
+For the visual-missing condition, we replace the video with a simple temporal repetition of the first frame.
+To obtain strongly polarized modality-conflict samples, we synthesize a pair of audio-visual clips with opposite emotional polarity from the same transcript.
+Given an emotion label and its opposite, we construct two corresponding style prompts and generate the two clips.
+We then combine the audio from one clip with the video from the other so that the audio and visual streams carry explicitly opposite discrete emotion labels, forming AV-Conflict samples.

+\mypar{Real Data.} To evaluate model performance on real human speech, we use the MultiDialog dataset~\cite{multidialog}.
+The construction of the audio-missing (A-missing) and visual-missing (V-missing) conditions follows the same procedure as in the synthetic data setting.
+For the modality-conflict condition, we select pairs of video clips from the real dataset that share the same speaker ID, have opposite emotion labels, and differ in duration by no more than 1\,s.
+We then combine the audio from one clip with the video from the other, thereby constructing AV-Conflict samples in which the audio and visual streams carry explicitly opposite discrete emotion labels.

-We collected responses from three omni-modal language models, each supporting audio-visual inputs and native speech synthesis: Baichuan-Omni-1.5 \cite{li2025baichuan}, MiniCPM-o 2.6 \cite{yao2024minicpm}, and Qwen 2.5-Omni-7B \cite{Qwen2.5-Omni}.
-The responses were elicited using a standardized set of emotional prompts.
+\mypar{LLM Response Collection.} We use the same prompt to collect responses from three omni-modal language models, each supporting audio-visual inputs and native speech synthesis: Baichuan-Omni-1.5 \cite{li2025baichuan}, MiniCPM-o 2.6 \cite{yao2024minicpm}, and Qwen 2.5-Omni-7B \cite{Qwen2.5-Omni}.